 Swarm techniques of which there are many with many clever names like Ant Colony, Firefly optimization, or Bee optimization are available.
 These are multiple start techniques but instead of sequential iterations, these are agents which start simultaneously.
 Despite the connotation of ‘swarm’, generally about 10 or 12 independent agents are all that’s required.
 Here’s a somewhat comprehensive list of optimization techniques.

 This is not to say that you need to master more than a few of these, but you should be aware that selecting the right algorithm is not simply selecting whatever default optimizer might be available in your favorite package.

 If you find an opportunity for true optimization, and not just an application of a simple rule based on model score, then you may be able to create a truly optimized outcome for your organization.

 About the author: Bill is Contributing Editor for Data Science Central.
 Bill is also President & Chief Data Scientist at Data-Magnum and has practiced as a data scientist since 2001.
+His articles have been read more than 2.0 million times.
 He can be reached at: